Introduction To Systems Thinking (For Practical People)

 If you can identify a system, you can improve it.

 So from now on, everything in your life is a system.
 Your wardrobe, your desktop, your filing system, your social circle, your finances, and your job.
 Every new project you start is a system.
-Every new goal of yours will be designed around a well-thought system.
+Every new goal you aspire will be designed around a well-thought system.

-As soon as you do this, you will set yourself apart from every other human being .
+As soon as you do this, your perspective on life will change.
 Where other people see chaos and randomness, you will see the potential for systems development.
 Everywhere in your life, you will see parts working together as an interconnected whole to achieve a shared goal.

 Systems Mapping: Sketch out at least one system from your day to day life.
 Identify its environment, its parts and their interactions in the form of flow.